ALib C++ Library

 Details for both features (bootstrapping and externalized resources) is provided in the next chapter.
 For now, the following facts and terminology is important to understand:

-1. Those ALib Modules which require sophisticated bootstrapping and externalized resources, are named ALib Camps .
+1. Those ALib Modules which require sophisticated bootstrapping and externalized resources, are named ALib Camps.

-2. Both features become available by adding a singleton class to a module which derives from class Camp .
+2. Both features become available by adding a singleton class to a module which derives from class Camp.

 3. The concept can be used by custom code.
-Once the concept is understood, creating a custom Camp can help structuring the boot process and the resource management of an application tremendously.
-Again: unfortunately, there is a huge lack of support in the C++ language for both fields of concern and hence are often challenging and error-prone parts of a software.
+Once the concept is understood, creating a custom Camp can help structure the boot process and the resource management of an application tremendously.
+Again: unfortunately, there is a huge lack of support in the C++ language for both fields of concern and hence are often challenging and error-prone parts of software.

 With this in mind, specific module ALib BaseCamp can be explained.
 This module resides in source folder alib/lang/basecamp and introduces class lang::Camp and all tool types needed for bootstrapping and resource management.

 It would be as simple as this, if we did not add something more to it: We defined this module as a home for classes where we did not think it made much sense to introduce an extra module for.
-Or, in other words: where we thought: Whenever a user of the library decides to include an ALib Camp in the ALib Distribution , then certain functionality would usually be needed and added likewise.
+Or, in other words: where we thought: Whenever a user of the library decides to include an ALib Camp in the ALib Distribution, then certain functionality would usually be needed and added likewise.

 In addition, source files found in folder alib/lang/message add types like Exception and Report to namespace alib::lang.

 This functionality needs bootstrapping and resources already, and this is why module ALib BaseCamp is an ALib Camp itself.
-And finally, because this is the lowest and most fundamental of all ALib Camps , its name was chosen to be "BaseCamp"!
+And finally, because this is the lowest and most fundamental of all ALib Camps, its name was chosen to be "BaseCamp"!

 Let's recap this chapter quickly: